Yvonne De Carlo: 1953–1954: International movie star

 De Carlo went to MGM to make Sombrero (1953), mostly shot in Mexico.
 She liked her character because it was "almost madonnalike.
 It is a role that demands the most sincerity for its proper interpretation.
 Many pictures that I have done perhaps offered me typical outdoor parts or western, heroine parts.
-So long as I could convey a flashy sort of impression it was alright...
+So long as I could convey a flashy sort of impression it was all right...
 I don't deny the importance of such parts for me.
 They are excellent.
 But is stands to reason that as one goes on one seeks less superficial assignments.

 De Carlo was reunited with Hudson for Sea Devils (1953), a Napoleonic adventure tale shot in Britain and France released through RKO.
 This meant she had to postpone a film she was going to make for Edward Small, Savage Frontier.
 She was offered a role in Innocents in Paris (1953) but ultimately did not appear in the film.

 Back in the US, she had an adventure film set in the desert, Fort Algiers (1953), for United Artists, starring Carlos Thompson, whom de Carlo had recommended.